Pet food: Foods which may be toxic to animals

-Generally, cooked and marinated foods should be avoided, as well as sauces and gravies, which may contain ingredients that, although well tolerated by humans, may be toxic to animals.
+Generally, cooked and marinated foods should be avoided, as well as sauces and gravies, which may contain ingredients that may be toxic to animals.

 Labeling and regulation

 United States

 In the United States and its associated territories, all pet food is regulated by the Food and Drug Administration (FDA), the United States Department of Agriculture (USDA), and the Federal Trade Commission (FTC).
 It is further regulated at the state level.
 State Department of Agriculture officials, major feed manufacturers, and ingredient suppliers form the Association of American Feed Control Officials (AAFCO), a non-government agency that establishes guidelines and standards on feed laws and regulations.
 Although government officials do comprise a large portion of AAFCO, it has no regulatory authority and acts simply as an advisory body, working closely with the FDA to develop standards that food consumed by animals must meet.
 AAFCO leaves the responsibility of regulating these standards to the individual states.
 Most states have adopted the guidelines set forth by AAFCO.

-AAFCO requires that all pet food products sold in the United States have labels that contain eight components: